sriparna-koar/fitness_tracking_app/README.md

-Here user can add their own usename and add sports activities and arget achieved.
-They can also set the goal for any particular sports and after performing they can see how much they have ahieved and target goal.Every Player should have unique username.Die Chart plan are also available so that they can tract their entire day.Timer option to track the entire day.
-And nutrients vaalue for every food is available.
+Here user can add their own username and add sports activities and target achieved.
+They can also set the goal for any particular sports and after performing they can see how much they have achieved and target goal.
+Every Player should have unique username .
+Die Chart plan are also available so that they can track their entire day.
+Timer option to track the entire day.
+And nutrients value for every food is available.

 To run the app: